Order of Distribution

 - Pell Grant

-NCU determines when a student ceases to attend the institution.
+Northcentral University determines when a student ceases to attend the institution.
 Determination occurs when:

-- the institution dismisses or administratively withdraws the student;
+- the institution dismisses the student, or

-- the student ceases attending the institution;
+- the student ceases attending the institution, or

 - a student fails to return from an approved Leave of Absence (LOA)